-It’s been almost seven years now since my first trip to Rome.
-Seven years and I’m just as in love with Rome as I was at first sight…though perhaps my love has mellowed.
-When I think of Rome now, it’s more like an old friend with whom I have created some really great memories.
-However, when I talk to strangers about Rome or people who’ve never been, I still feel the same passion and enthusiasm, and I want them to feel it too.
+My first trip to Rome was in 2008, twelve years ago– I’m just as in love with Rome as I was at first sight…though perhaps my love has mellowed.
+When I think of Rome now, it’s more as if Rome is an old friend with whom I have created some really great memories.
+However, when I talk to strangers about Rome, or people who’ve never been to Rome, I still feel the same passion and enthusiasm and I want them to feel it too.
 I want everyone to love Rome as much as I do.

 I think the reason I fell so hard was because I didn’t expect to.
-It didn’t happen like a lightning bolt, but more like a strong steady rain that that catches you a little off guard and even though you take cover, you still end up drenched.
+It didn’t happen like a lightning bolt, but more like a strong steady rain that catches you a little off guard, and even though you take cover, you still end up drenched.

-Good memories, and good trips, are made up of moments in time.
-A collection of great moments is like a photo album.
-You turn the page and another memory is evoked, that moment when something happened or you had an experience that you will always remember.
+Good memories and good trips are made up of moments in time.
+A collection of great moments is like a photo album; with each turn of the page, another memory springs to mind, an experience that you will always remember.

-My memories of Rome are so powerful, I can actually see myself in Rome, at a particular piazza or walking down a street.
-I know what time of day it was, what I was wearing, and most importantly, how I felt.
+My memories of Rome are so powerful I can actually see myself in Rome walking down the street, or at a specific piazza.
+I remember what time of day it was, what I was wearing, and most importantly, how I felt.
 Excited.
 Curious.
 Hopeful.
 Joyful.

 6 Favorite Moments in Rome in No Particular Order

-5. Having a spritz standing at the bar, Italian style.
-Or, drink whatever you like, but do it the Italian way.
-If you stand at the bar, you’re more likely to strike up a conversation with a local and you can practice your Italian.
+Drink whatever you like but do it the Italian way.
+If you stand at the bar you’re more likely to strike up a conversation with a local and you can practice your Italian.
 Note: only the tourists sit down.